NathanHM/maedras-vault/content/Sessions/Session 20 21.md

 - A disguised [[Max]] speaks with the Paladin [[Vladimir Vladishkov]] who requests a report on the party's activities, and to take the party to the [[vineyard]] where [[Fizziwinkle]] and [[Lord Farquad]] will be
 - Vlad is drinking buddies with [[Bilbo Frankenfert]]; [[Gilbert]] uses detect thoughts and senses some level of deception
 - Max attempts seduction; Vlad is tempted but resists and leaves
-- Party sneaks back to the [[Purple Tulip]] disguised as ghosts and takes a long rest
+- Party sneaks back to the [[Kilsa#Purple Tulip|Purple Tulip]] disguised as ghosts and takes a long rest
 - In the morning, a suspicious breakfast is delivered to the party's room
 - The innkeeper confesses to Gilbert he poisoned it to save his wife
 - Gilbert narrowly saves [[Uta'ah]] from the poisoned coffee; [[Chamae]] identifies the [[Midnight Tears|poison]] as the same from the ball.
 The poison smells of [[Lavender]]